mmeewis/TL15/exercise6/README.md

 # Send user a link to the saved form

 To improve the form filling experience we will allow the user to indicate if he/she wants to receive an email with a link to the draft form.
 We will send the email using Adobe Campaign.
-To provide this functionality, we need to change the default behavior of the "save" button.
-The changed
+To provide this functionality, we have to override the default client side behavior of the "save" button and we have to provide a service (servlet) to be the email.

+we need to change the default behavior of the "save" button.
+When the save button is pressed, a dialog will be shown to the user, asking if a link to the form should be sent via email.
+After confirmation, the dialog will invoke a servlet that will handle the email sending.
+The servlet will only receive the form's "draftId" and will use our custom DraftDataService [exercise](exercise/README.md) and standard DraftMetadataDataService to obtain all the required form data.
+The servlet extracts the email address from the form data and uses

-## Step 1 : Cha
+## Step 1 : Override client side "save"

 * Import [draft-email-handler-clientlib](resources/draft-email-handler-clientlib.zip) via [package manager](http://localhost:4502/crx/packmgr/index.jsp)
 * Explore /apps/summit-2018/tl15/draft-email-handler-clientlib/js/draftEmailHandler.js
 * We recover the draftId using the guidebrigde-object : guideBridge.customContextProperty('draftID')
 * And pass it as a parameter to a url that maps to a custom servlet

-## Step 2 : The
+## Step 2 : Deliver the email
 * [TL15UtilityServlet.java](resources/TL15UtilityServlet.java)

 ```java